Skip to main content

 The instructions on this page apply to all integrations except the Cypress and Playwright integrations.
 Refer to the Cypress integration page and the Playwright integration page for instructions on how to integrate with CI there.

-All these scrips will:
+All of these scripts will:

 1. Figure out the right baseline report to compare with